 VU Mailbox: 414

-Associate Professor of Public Policy and Education, Dept. of Leadership, Policy & Organizations
+Associate Professor of Public Policy and Education & Director of Graduate Studies, Dept. of Leadership, Policy & Organizations

 Ron Zimmer is an Associate Professor of Public Policy and Education in the Peabody College at Vanderbilt University and is currently serving as co editor of Educational Evaluation and Policy Analysis and editorial board member of Economics of Education Review.
 Prior to coming to Vanderbilt University, Dr. Zimmer was a faculty member at Michigan State University and spent a number years at the RAND Corporation.